firecmsco/firecms/website/docs/collections.md

   , entities can still be edited in the side panel.

 * `exportable` Should the data in this collection view include an export button.
   You can also set an `ExportConfig` configuration object to customize the export and add additional values.
 Defaults to `true`

-* `subcollections` Following the Firestore document and collection schema, you can add subcollections to your entity in the same way you define the root collections.

-* `onEntityDelete` Hook called after the entity gets deleted in Firestore.

 ### Additional columns